CANS Canada-U.S. Tariff Info Centre

 Statements from Leadership

-Premier’s Office: Statement on U.S. Tariffs
+Premier’s Office: Statement on U.S. Tariff Announcement

 Recent statements from Government of Nova Scotia: